CEAC33/bootcamp-2026-ia-generativa-llms-agentes-cursor-ai/README.md

 Intro
 - Ability to store information about past interactions.
-- Most of memory-related functionality in LangChain is marked as beta.
+- **Most of memory-related functionality in LangChain is marked as beta**.
 This is for two reasons:
   1. Most functionality are not production ready.
   2. Most functionality work with Legacy chains, not the newer LCEL syntax.
-- The main exception to this is the ChatMessageHistory functionality.
+- **The main exception to this is the ChatMessageHistory functionality**.
 This functionality is largely production ready and does integrate with LCEL.

 LangChain documentation on Memory
 - See the LangChain documentation page on Memory here. - https://python.langchain.com/v0.1/docs/modules/memory/